stephsuber/renci-website/src/content/news/blog/2020/05/19_beyond-data-supporting-community-during-a-pandemic/index.md

 Senior Project Manager Sarah Davis was looking for a way to help, and creating masks seemed to be an efficient choice based on her sewing skills and the supplies she had at home.
 She and her mother have set up an assembly line where her mother cuts fabric and Davis sews the masks.
 They started making masks solely for family and friends -especially for those with a high risk of contracting COVID-19) – but they have since added prisoners, nursing home residents, and nurses to their list of recipients.

 "Our inspiration to give to [UNC Rockingham Rehabilitation and Nursing Care Center](https://www.uncrockingham.org/locations/profile/unc-rockingham-rehabilitation-and-nursing-care-center/) was actually an accident," said Davis.
 "I intended to take masks to somewhere in Durham but accidentally texted someone in Eden, N.C.
 The nurse who responded was so appreciative that we decided that would be where we would send our masks.
-It’s important to remember this isn’t a city problem or a neighborhood problem – every town is going to be affected."
+It's important to remember this isn't a city problem or a neighborhood problem – every town is going to be affected."

 Davis urges people to find a small way they can help based on their skills and availability.

 "Not everyone has a sewing machine, a 10-year supply of fabric scraps, and an unopened package of pipe cleaners on hand," said Davis.
-"But it’s great to ask what tiny thing you can do to make life a bit better for someone else."
+"But it's great to ask what tiny thing you can do to make life a bit better for someone else."

 ![Hiles, wearing a mask of her own design](https://renci.org/wp-content/uploads/2020/05/image-1-1022x1024.png)